Medina

 History

 The T cable heads north, running along I71 & the Rapid Transit tracks; it can be seen at the W117th Street station.
-It's most likely going to 750 Huron Rd, the historic Ohio Bell/ATT building in downtown Cleveland; "750" housed the NPA 216 toll switch and a microwave site.
+It's going to 750 Huron Rd, the historic Ohio Bell/ATT building in downtown Cleveland; "750" housed the NPA 216 toll switch and a microwave site.

 Present Function